williamluke4/create-nitro-app/README.md

 ```
 my-app/
+  flow-typed
+  node_modules
+  pages
+  static
+  types
+  .babelrc
+  .flowconfig
+  .gitignore
+  next.config.js
+  package.json
+  postcss.config.js
   README.md
-  package.json
-  next.config.js
-  components/
-    index.js
-    head.js
-    nav.js
-  pages/
-    index.js
-  static/
-    favicon.ico
+  yarn-error.log
+  yarn.lock
 ```

-Routing in Next.js is based on the file system, so `./pages/index.js` maps to the `/` route and `./pages/about.js` would map to `/about`.
+Routing in Nitro.js is based on the file system, so `./pages/index.js` maps to the `/` route and `./pages/about.js` would map to `/about`.

-The `./static` directory maps to `/static` in the `next` server, so you can put all your other static resources like images or compiled CSS in there.
+The `./static` directory maps to `/static` in the `nitro` server, so you can put all your other static resources like images or compiled CSS in there.

 Out of the box, we get: